 Costs and Fees

-There is a maximum of 180 Cub Scouts per session; sessions fill up quickly.
+Cub Scout fees are $120 and adult fees are $ 70, if paid by May 1.
 Only those with full payment, camp roster and Adult in Camp Compliance forms submitted by May 1 are guaranteed a spot.
-Cub Scouts attending must be members of the BSA and be under the supervision of an adult.
+Youth must be members of the Boy Scouts of America and be under the supervision of an adult.
 One adult for each family is expected.
-Youth fees are $120 and adult fees are $70, if paid by May 1.
-All newly chartered Cub Scout packs receive a 25% discount.
+All newly chartered packs receive a 25% discount.
+There is a maximum of 180 Cub Scouts per session.

 Bovay Scout Ranch is looking for dedicated volunteers and paid staff to serve Scouting by working at Bovay Scout Ranch for Adventure Camp throughout the year, and Resident Camp during July.
 The requirements are stiff; the jobs are demanding; the experience is exhilarating.